bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-4-modern-esmtp/06-complete-dsn-envelope-model.md

 ## Acceptance criteria

+- [ ] The [shared architecture overview](../../docs/concurrency/inside-a-mail-send.md#phase-completion-check) has a recorded updated-or-unchanged review, including envelope preparation and outcome reporting.
 - [ ] ENVID, RET, NOTIFY, and ORCPT can be expressed together without positional ambiguity.
 - [ ] Values are validated before SMTP resources are acquired.
 - [ ] Unsupported DSN behavior follows an explicit policy.